21 sustainability resolutions for 2021

 Here are 6 simple ways to reduce plastic use in 2021:

-1. Start using only reusable face masks (if you can).
+1. Start using only reusable face masks.

 • Unless your job requires single-use face masks, it's time to start investing in a few reusable ones.
 Single-use face masks are causing an enormous amount of plastic waste, as the majority of them contain the plastic polypropylene that can't be recycled with regular plastic.
 We should definitely avoid these if we can!